GliaLab/Begonia/README.md

 In this intial release, we are focused on TSeries objects and only provide documentation on these.
 There are however more scan types that can be loaded from a path, such a 3D z-stacks, linescans and single images.
 All adhere to the `DataLocation` mechanism.

 # Regions-of-activity
 Calcium events can be automatically detected with the regions-of-activity algorithm (ROA).
-The following sections outline how the algorithm can be run through the GUI and directly with code.
-For details and discussion see the article.
+The following sections outline how to run the algorithm with the GUI or directly with code.
+The events are detected with essentialy 2 functions that need configuration, the pre-processing step and the processing step.
+The pre-processing step requires configuration of the smoothing parameters to estimate the baseline image, the standard deviation of the noise and create a intermidate large file for the following processing step.
+The processing step requires configuration of the detection threshold and parameters for filtering events based on size, duration and location.
+When the processing is done the output is stored under the variables "roa_table" and "roa_traces".
+The binary 3D matrix of where true represents detection of events are located under the variables "roa_mask_ch1", "roa_mask_ch2", etc. depending on the channels the events were detected.

+The baseline image is calculated as the most frequent value (aka. the mode) of the pixel time series traces.
+It is possible to instead use a custom defined baseline image, but this must be done programatically.

+For further details and discussion see the article.

 ## Process a single recording
 A single recording can be analysed from the GUI with the following buttons: